Mountain Creek Middle School

 - You may be removed for disrespectful behavior and receive additional consequences.

-Utah law requires that students attend school every day, every period, except when a parent excuses an absence for a legitimate reason.
-MCMS will begin truancy tracking procedures once a student has missed 10 school days or 80 class periods.
+We want you in school so that you can learn.
+Utah law requires that you attend school every day, every period, except when a parent excuses an absence for a legitimate reason (and certainly COVID is a legitimate reason).
+In regular circumstances, we begin truancy tracking procedures if you miss 5+ school days or 35+ class periods.
 A legitimate excuse from school must be in the form of a note from a doctor, dentist, orthodontist, or other medical professional.
-Parents are encouraged to send a note or email, or to call the school in order to acknowledge that they are aware of the student’s absence.
-The student must make up all missed work according to the school’s make-up policy.
+Parents are encouraged to send a note or email, or to call the school in order to acknowledge that they are aware of the absence.
+You must make up missed work according to the school’s make-up policy.

 Educational Leave: Students may apply for up to 10 days of educational leave per school year.
 The parent should contact the attendance office at least three school days before taking leave, pick up an Educational Leave Form, and return the form to the attendance office before leaving on vacation.
 It is the student’s responsibility to obtain and make up work missed during educational leave.